-Heading Contents of Field System Alarms Lists any System Alarms and Integrity Failures detected at the time the train passed the site.
+Heading Contents of Field System Alarms Lists any System Alarms detected at the time the train passed the site.
 If none were detected, this header is followed by the word "none."
 Appendix A - System Alarms describes the conditions and events that the system flags as System Alarms.
+Integrity Failures Lists any Integrity Failures detected at the time the train passed the site.
+If none were detected, this header is followed by the word "none."
 Appendix B - Integrity Failures describes the conditions and events that the system flags as Integrity Failures.
 Axle Alarm Summary Lists each Exception Alarm found on the train and the axle on which it was found.
 If none were found, this header is followed by the word "none."
 Announcements Made Lists the announcements transmitted on the designated radio frequency.

-The table below lists the fields from the $\underline{detail}$ section and the contents of each field.
+The table below lists the fields from the \underline{detail} section and the contents of each field.